DeeFrancois/netflix-dual-subs/README.md

 # Netflix Language Learning Subtitles
 Now available to install from the Chrome Extension Store [here](https://chrome.google.com/webstore/detail/netflix-language-learning/ljnmedkgcgidbbjhbkdonempgcgdhjfl?hl=en)

-*Update 1.2, which removes the need for the "This extension can read your browser history" permission, has been submitted for review.
-May take a couple of days before it's live, I'll share with the subreddit once it is*

 Works with the browser's built-in translator to enable dual language subtitles on Netflix

 ![demo](https://github.com/DeeFrancois/netflix-dual-subs/blob/master/DocumentImages/demo.gif)

 <sup><sup>_Hjem Til Jul (2019)_</sup></sup>
-#### *Does NOT Work for languages with subtitles that are inserted with images since the browser can't detect those*
+#### *Does NOT Work when the original subtitles are inserted with images since the browser can't detect those*
 <sup>(This includes: Arabic, Hebrew, Hindi, Japanese, Korean, Persian, Thai, Traditional Chinese, Vietnamese)</sup>

+v1.2: Extension name change, Removed requirement of User History Permission v1.2.5: Forgot to remove console prints before submitting 1.2 oops

 ## Motivation
 I'm learning Norwegian and I've found that dual subtitles are a really great language learning tool.
 Many people tend to watch shows with native subs on while using a seperate tab to constantly look up words they don't know.
 Dual subtitles improves this process by bringing the translations directly onto the video.